AlgoTradingHub/theplatform-book/source/reference/types/reagents/null.md

 # Reagent null

-Empty reagent never produce any value.
+Empty reagent never produce any vаlue.
 There is no practic sence to create it explicitly.

 ::: see
 [All reagents](/reference/types/reagents/overview.md)